Environmental Performance Data

 No. of Affiliated Companies* of which data compiled

-- Of Osaka Gas's 138 consolidated subsidiaries, 58 companies are subject to the calculation of GHG emissions.
-Those housed in office buildings as tenants and whose environmental data are difficult to grasp and whose environmental effects are minimal are not subject to such calculation.
-Also excluded from the calculation are overseas companies whose environmental impacts are minimal.
-However, the aggregate number of companies may differ by fiscal year and by item due to company mergers and others.
+- Of Osaka Gas’s 150 consolidated subsidiaries, 55 are subject to the calculation.
+The others are companies whose environmental effects are minimal and whose environmental data are difficult to grasp.
+They are housed in Osaka Gas office buildings as tenants or are foreign companies not subject to such calculation.
+One overseas subsidiary was added that is subject to energy use and GHG calculations.
+However, the aggregate number of companies may differ by fiscal year due to company mergers, etc.

-Affiliates subject to compilation of environmental performance data (FY2018)
+Affiliates subject to compilation of environmental performance data (FY2019)

-Group companies No. of companies Company names Energy Resources & International Business Unit 1 Marianas Energy Company LLC LNG Terminal & Power Generation, Engineering Business Unit 14 Gas and Power Co., Ltd., Nakayama Joint Power Generation Co., Ltd., Nakayama Nagoya Joint Power Generation Co., Ltd., Hirogawa Myojinyama Wind Farm Co., Hayama Wind Farm, Yura Wind Farm Development, Hizen Wind Farm, Hirao Wind Farm, Senboku Natural Gas Power Generation, Osaka Gas Liquid Co., Ltd., Cold Air Products Co.
+Group companies No. of companies Company names Energy Resources & International Business Unit 1 Michigan Power Limited Partnership LNG Power & Engineering Business Unit 16 Gas and Power Co., Ltd., Nakayama Joint Power Generation Co., Ltd., Nakayama Nagoya Joint Power Generation Co., Ltd., Hirogawa Myojinyama Wind Farm Co., Hayama Wind Farm, Yura Wind Farm Development, Hizen Wind Farm, Hirao Wind Farm, Inami Wind Power Plant, Senboku Natural Gas Power Generation, Osaka Gas Liquid Co., Ltd., Cold Air Products Co.
 Ltd., Cryo-Air Co.
 Ltd., Kinki Carbonic Co., Ltd., Gasnet Co.
-Ltd. Pipeline Business Unit 2 Kinpai Co., Ltd., Osaka Gas Renotech Co., Ltd. Residential Energy Business Unit 12 Living Maintenance Service Hokuto Co., Ltd., Living Maintenance Service Osaka Co., Ltd., Osaka Gas Cooking School Co., Ltd., Create Kansai Co., Ltd., Osaka Gas Customer Relations Co., Ltd., Aqua Brain Co., Ltd., Kansai Business Information Inc., Osaka Gas Housing & Equipment Co., Ltd., Osaka Gas Security Service Co., Ltd., Osaka Gas LPG Co., Ltd., Nissho Gas Supply Co., Ltd., Daiya Nensho Co., Ltd. Commercial & Industrial Energy Business Unit 9 OGCTS Co., Ltd., G & M Energy Service Co., Ltd., Ashiyahama Energy Service Co., Ltd., Rokko Island Energy Service Co., Ltd., Enetec Kyoto Co., Ltd., Enetec Osaka Co., Ltd., Nabari Kintetsu Gas Co., Ltd., Toyooka Energy Co., Ltd., Shingu Gas Ltd. Group Headquarters 8 OG Sports Co., Ltd., Osaka Gas Autoservice Co., Ltd., Osaka Gas Finance Co., Ltd., Osaka Gas Business Create Co., Ltd., Active Life Inc., KRI Inc., Osaka Gas Engineering Co., Ltd., i-support Co., Ltd. Osaka Gas Urban Development Group 3 Osaka Gas Urban Development Co., Ltd., Osaka Gas Facilities Corp., Kyoto Research Park Co., Ltd., OGIS Research Institute Group 6 OGIS-RI Co., Ltd., Sakura Information Systems Co., Ltd., SIS Techno-Service Co., Ltd., JOE Corp., Ltd., Ube Information Systems Inc., System Answer Inc. Osaka Gas Chemicals Group 3 Osaka Gas Chemicals Co., Ltd., Minabe Chemical Industries Ltd., Mizusawa Industrial Chemicals, Ltd. Total 58
+Ltd., Osaka Gas Engineering Co., Ltd. Pipeline Business Unit 2 Kinpai Co., Ltd., Osaka Gas Renotech Co., Ltd. Residential Energy Business Unit 9 Living Maintenance Service Hokuto Co., Ltd., Living Maintenance Service Osaka Co., Ltd., Osaka Gas Cooking School Co., Ltd., Create Kansai Co., Ltd., Osaka Gas Customer Relations Co., Ltd., Aqua Brain Co., Ltd., Kansai Business Information Inc., Osaka Gas Housing & Equipment Co., Ltd., Osaka Gas Security Service Co., Ltd. Commercial & Industrial Energy Business Unit 8 OGCTS Co., Ltd., Ashiyahama Energy Service Co., Ltd., Rokko Island Energy Service Co., Ltd., Enetec Kyoto Co., Ltd., Enetec Osaka Co., Ltd., Nabari Kintetsu Gas Co., Ltd., Toyooka Energy Co., Ltd., Shingu Gas Ltd. Group Headquarters 6 OG Sports Co., Ltd., Osaka Gas Autoservice Co., Ltd., Osaka Gas Finance Co., Ltd., Osaka Gas Business Create Co., Ltd., Active Life Inc., KRI Inc. Osaka Gas Urban Development Group 3 Osaka Gas Urban Development Co., Ltd., Osaka Gas Facilities Corp., Kyoto Research Park Co., Ltd., OGIS Research Institute Group 7 OGIS-RI Co., Ltd., Agnie Consulting Corp., Sakura Information Systems Co., Ltd., SIS Techno-Service Co., Ltd., JOE Corp., Ltd., Ube Information Systems Inc., System Answer Inc. Osaka Gas Chemicals Group 4 Osaka Gas Chemicals Co., Ltd., Minabe Chemical Industries Ltd., Mizusawa Industrial Chemicals, Ltd., Mizuka Unyu Co., Ltd. Total 56

 Environmental Activities Policy